Rehan018/coding-ninja-Social-Media-API/README.md

 ## Testing APIs

-Here are example requests for testing the provided APIs.
-You can use tools like [Postman](https://www.postman.com/) or [curl](https://curl.se/) to make these requests.
+You can use tools like [Postman](https://www.postman.com/) or [curl](https://curl.se/) to test the provided APIs.
+Here are example requests for each API:

 ### 1. Authentication APIs (`auth.route.js`):